saurabh-sriva/customer-statement-processors/README.md

 ### Use Case

 - API accepts batch of records as a JSON list as a sample format given above.
 - Each records are validated according to validation rule as mentioned above.
-- API returns batch of response.
 Sample response as given below.

 ```json
 Response :